 Cons

-- Pricing jumps sharply at Advanced — the step from Starter ($10.99) to Advanced ($24.99) per user per month is significant for growing teams
+- Pricing jumps sharply at Advanced — the step from Starter to Advanced is significant for growing teams, especially once guest seats, reporting, and automation needs expand

 - No built-in time tracking — you need an integration for billable hours; Harvest and Toggl are common pairings